LatticeMico32

 LatticeMico32 is a 32-bit microprocessor reduced instruction set computer (RISC) soft core from Lattice Semiconductor optimized for field-programmable gate arrays (FPGAs).
-It uses a Harvard architecture, which means the instruction and data buses are separate.
+It uses a Harvard architecture, so the instruction and data buses are separate.
 Bus arbitration logic can be used to combine the two buses, if desired.

 LatticeMico32 is licensed under a free (IP) core license.
-This means that the Mico32 is not restricted to Lattice FPGAs, and can be legally used on any host architecture (FPGA, application-specific integrated circuit (ASIC), or software emulation, e.g., QEMU).
+This means that the Mico32 is not restricted to Lattice FPGAs, and can be legally used on any host architecture (FPGA, application-specific integrated circuit (ASIC), or software emulation such as QEMU).
 It is possible to embed a LatticeMico32 core into Xilinx and Altera FPGAs, in addition to the Lattice Semiconductor parts the LatticeMico32 was developed for.
 AMD PowerTune uses LatticeMico32.

 The CPU core and the development toolchain are available as source-code, allowing third parties to implement changes to the processor architecture.